 The need for data analysts is growing in Scotland.
 We train our students to be data literate – to clean, analyse, and communicate data.

 Our full-time immersive data analysis course is delivered in a practical, hands-on way.
-Temporarily available remotely through CodeClan’s Virtual Learning Experience, students will learn through 14 weeks of labs, real life exercises and projects.
+Classes are available on-campus* or in CodeClan’s interactive, virtual classroom, where students will learn through 14 weeks of labs, real life exercises and projects.
 Students will also get access to a range of career support services and networking opportunities.

 Our aim is to prepare students for the real world – what industry needs now.
 Future-proof your career by entering the world of data analysis.